joalmjoalm/UnifyFS/docs/client-api.md

 Although the original design accomplished its goal of easy application integration, the resulting client library code was not developed in a modular fashion that exposed clean internal APIs for core functionality such as file I/O. The lack of modularity has limited the ability of _UnifyFS_ to explore additional integrations that would increase its usability.

-For example, existing commonly-used distributed I/O storage libraries such as HDF5 and ADIOS have modular designs that permit implementation of new storage backend technologies, but _UnifyFS_ provided no API that could be leveraged to support such developments.
+For example, existing commonly used distributed I/O storage libraries such as HDF5 and ADIOS have modular designs that permit implementation of new storage backend technologies, but _UnifyFS_ provided no API that could be leveraged to support such developments.

 Further, users had no way of exploring the _UnifyFS_ namespace from outside of their applications, since common system tools (e.g., Unix shells and file system commands) could not be used without explicitly modifying their source code.
 The _UnifyFS_ team has explored various options to provide system tools (e.g., FUSE and custom command-line tools), but initial development on these approaches stalled due to the lack of appropriate APIs.